 PROFILE: JACK LOVELOCK

 An Olympic champion and Mile WR holder, this New Zealander dedicated himself to becoming a complete runner.
 He applied a professional attitude to an amateur activity.
 According to Jerry Cornes, the President of Oxford University AC when Lovelock arrived there in 1931 as a Rhodes Scholar, “Lovelock…tried hard to know himself and was single-minded in his efforts to eradicate his weaknesses and to exploit the best in his mental and physical make-up.
 He was a pioneer in the analytical study of the one-mile and 1500-metre races.”
 Cornes, himself a fine runner and Olympian, went on to say that Lovelock “contributed in no small measure to what I will always regard as the final achievement—Bannister’s breaking of the ‘sound barrier’ of the four-minute mile.”
-(Quoted in Norman Harris, The Legend of Lovelock, p.9) Indeed it is interesting to compare Lovelock with Bannister: both developed their running careers while training to be doctors, both studied at St. Mary’s in London, both were highly strung, and both broke the Mile WR.
+(Quoted in Norman Harris, The Legend of Lovelock, p.9) Indeed it is interesting to compare Lovelock with Bannister: both developed their running careers while training to be doctors, both studied at St. Mary’s in London, both were highly strung, and both broke the Mile world record.

 Lovelock came to Oxford from New Zealand in 1931 with a personal best in the Mile of 4:25.8.
 Within two years he set a world record of 4:07.6.
 At first he had to play second fiddle to Jerry Cornes, who went on to win the silver medal in the 1932 Olympic 1,500.
 In fact, in his first year at Oxford he did not improve his Mile time.
 But in 1932, after improving gradually to 4:20.8 in the early season, Lovelock had a big breakthrough with 4:12.0 in a match between Oxford and the AAA.
-This time was less than three seconds outside the WR.
+This time was less than three seconds outside the world record.
 Five weeks later, after running a fast 3:02.2 3/4 Mile, he ran 4:14.4 to place second behind Cornes in the AAA Championships.

 Not surprisingly New Zealand chose him for the Los Angeles Olympics.
-And although he made the final and led some of the race, the long competitive season caught up with him.
+And although he made the final and led some of the race, a long competitive season caught up with him.
 Lying fourth with 200 to go, he faded badly to finish a distant seventh.

 |Lovelock's compact and efficient style.|

 From the start, he tracked Cunningham, who after a slow 64.9 first lap, accelerated into a energy-sapping 60.4 second lap.
 Bonthron found the third lap hard and dropped back a little while Lovelock stayed close to Cunningham.
-A 63.2 lap brought the American to the bell in 4:09.1.
-But Cunningham was spent, and he slowed on the back straight.
+A 63.2 lap brought the American to the bell in 3:09.1.
+But Cunningham was soon spent, and he slowed on the back straight.
 Lovelock fought the temptation to go early and waited until past the crown of the last bend to make his effort.
 He “glided” easily down the final straight to win in 4:11.2.

 Lovelock took a four-month break in the 1935-6 winter, focusing on his new job and winning the Inter-Hospitals featherweight boxing title.
 Serious training began only three months before the Olympics.
-Worried about his finishing kick, he was now considering running the 5000 rather than the 1,500.
+Worried about his finishing kick, he was now considering running the 5,000 rather than the 1,500.
 Still, his mile times began to drop: 4:53, 4:42, 4:30.
 Avoiding top competition, he tried a three-mile race, running 14:20 with a 59-second last lap.
 A week later he was second in the Southern 880 with 1:56.
 In the British Championships Mile he was outsprinted by Wooderson.
-But by now he was training very hard and just before the Games ran a confidence-boosting 3:01 1200.
-He was ready for the Olympic 1,500.
+But by now he was training very hard and just before the Games ran a confidence-boosting 3:01 for 1,200.
+He felt he was ready for the Olympic 1,500.

 |Olympic 1,500 final in Berlin:Lovelock breasts the tape.|